sdiehl/wiwinwlh/tutorial.md

 Elliptic curves are a type of algebraic structure that are used heavily in cryptography.
-Most generally elliptic curves are families of curves to second order plan curves in two variables defined over finite fields.
+Most generally elliptic curves are families of curves to second order plane curves in two variables defined over finite fields.
 These elliptic curves admit a group construction over the curve points which has multiplication and addition.
-For finite fields with large order computing inversions is quite computationally difficult and gives rise to a trapdoor function which is easy to efficient to compute in one direction but difficult in reverse.
+For finite fields with large order computing inversions is quite computationally difficult and gives rise to a trapdoor function which is easy to compute in one direction but difficult in reverse.

 There are many types of plane curves with different coefficients that can be defined.
 The widely studied groups are one of the four classes.
 These are